mpapierski/things2taskwarrior/README.md

 **WARNING**

 Use at your own risk.
 Not everything can be converted in the same format into TW.
-After successful import consider doing `task review`.
+After successful import consider to review your task list and update tasks accordingly.

 # Requirements